By Joanne Hue, Updated: 2023-07-24 (published on 2022-03-15)

 - Transfers by will or intestacy to legal representatives, heirs, or legatees.

-- Transfers pursuant to a domestic order, divorce settlement, or other court order.
+- Transfers pursuant to a domestic order, a divorce settlement (usually through a divorce and family lawyer), or other court order.

 - Transfers of shares of common stock or any security convertible into or exercisable for common stock to the company under any company right of repurchase or right of first refusal over such securities, or transfers of shares of common stock to the company for the net exercise of options.